Why do I think a two-part blog post on the opening of your book is worth posting? Just how important can the first page be?

 “If you, or any of your brainiac buddies, return to TauCeti, rest assured there will be no close misses of the craft in which they will die—vaporized in the vacuum on space—with no survivors to mourn the loss of their pitiful lives!
 Remember, we have your DNA.”

-There was sharp click.
+There was a sharp click.
 Sepulchral silence crept in and filled the void.

 “I don’t think our mission ended well,” Zerpall offered after what he felt to be an appropriate interlude.